kubernetes/community/sig-aws/charter.md

 - Consult with other SIGs and the community on how to apply mechanisms owned by SIG AWS.
 Examples include:
     - Review escalation implications of feature and API designs as it relates to core Kubernetes components (etcd, kubelet, apiserver, controller manager, scheduler)
-    - CSI, CRI implementation and design
+    - CSI, CNI, CRI implementation and design
     - Cloud provider implementation and design
     - Best practices for hardening add-ons or other external integrations such as KMS, LB, others.
     - Implementing and hardening tests, scale tests and documentation